Why we should organise a special ‘Easter Egg Hunt around Christmas’ this year

 Instead of doing so, I’d like to refer you to the Easter post and the idea of a special fun activity I had proposed at that time: ‘The Feeling-better Easter Egg Hunt’ – Searching, finding and appreciating the good stuff.

-Have a look at the ‘old’ article – your might want to use the little Egg Hunt exercise as a deliberate mood-improvement activity – on your own or with family/friends – around Christmas.
+Have a look at the ‘old’ article – your might want to use the little Egg Hunt exercise as an intentional mood-improvement activity – on your own or with family/friends – during the holidays.

 The ‘Treasure Chest’ Exercise offers another great way to strengthen our ‘feeling positive muscle’.
-Click here and start to collect positive thoughts.
+Click here and start to collect positive thoughts and feelings.

 Look out for ‘the good eggs in your basket’